Will the Mobility Allowance or “Cash for Car” be a valid alternative to the company car?

 The report is based on the current status of the bill, which may be subject to amendments throughout the legislative process.
 Hence, the information should be handled with caution and should not be considered as professional advice.
 Before making any decision or taking any action that may affect your finances or your business, please consult a qualified professional adviser.

-Cash for Car news:
+Cash for Car and other employee mobility news:

 12 January 2018: Draft law deposited with Parliament